chainstack/docs/docs/blockchains/corda.md

 #### Compatibility zones

-A compatibility zone is a deployed network instance.
+A compatibility zone is a deployed network instance that is managed by a network operator.

-There are publicly available compatibility zones:
+There are compatibility zones managed by [Corda Network Foundation](https://corda.network/governance/index.html):

 * [Corda Network](https://corda.network/) — Corda's main compatibility zone.
 * [Corda Testnet](https://testnet.corda.network/) — Corda's compatibility zone for testing.

-There are also private compatibility zones.
-These are basically privately deployed networks that rely on custom [network map servers](#network-map-service) to allow nodes to join.
+There are also non-Corda Network Foundation managed compatibility zones.
+These are basically networks that rely on custom network map and doorman services to discover the nodes and control network permissions.
+These zones are managed by organizations deploying the zones and acting as network operators for the zones.

-Chainstack deploys every Corda network in dynamic compatibility zone.
-Every dynamic compatibility zone deployed with Chainstack comes with a network map server.
+Chainstack deploys every Corda network in a compatibility zone and acts as the network operator for each zone.
+Every compatibility zone deployed with Chainstack comes with the network map and doorman services.

-In the future, Chainstack will also support joining publicly available compatibility zones like [Corda Network](https://corda.network/).
+In the future, Chainstack will also support joining the non-Chainstack managed compatibility zones like [Corda Network](https://corda.network/).

 #### Certificates